 Lava from volcano on Spain's La Palma forces 800 to evacuate

-LOS LLANOS DE ARIDANE, Canary Islands (AP) — Hundreds of people on La Palma in Spain's Canary Islands woke up Wednesday fearing for their homes and property after a new river of lava from an erupting volcano threatened to engulf another neighborhood on its way toward the Atlantic Ocean.
+LOS LLANOS DE ARIDANE, Canary Islands (AP) — Hundreds of people in Spain's Canary Islands feared for their homes and property Wednesday as a new river of lava from an erupting volcano threatened another neighborhood on the island of La Palma.

+Police accompanied individual families who requested to go back into the exclusion zone to retrieve more belongings on Wednesday.

-Spanish Prime Minister Pedro Sánchez will travel to the island on Wednesday, his fourth visit since the eruption.
+Spanish Prime Minister Pedro Sánchez traveled to the island on Wednesday, his fourth visit since the initial eruption.

+“Unfortunately, the news we have from the scientific committee is that the volcano’s activity is not decreasing, so a reduction in its activity is not foreseeable in the coming days,” Sánchez said.
+“I know it is tough after so many days and nights of suffering, but I ask you to remain patient, because we can not do anything until the volcano stops.”

+Sánchez’s government has pledged 214 million euros ($247 million) to help rebuild homes, farms and businesses in the affected area.

 La Palma is part of Spain’s Canary Islands, an Atlantic Ocean archipelago off northwest Africa whose economy depends on tourism and the cultivation of the Canary plantain.